 Pursuant to the Novartis Agreement, we made a one-time payment of \$0.4 million to Novartis and agreed to issue shares of preferred stock pursuant to that certain Investment Letter dated as of June 27, 2019, or the Novartis Investment Letter.
 Pursuant to the Novartis Investment Letter, we have issued Novartis 5,970,000 shares of Series A-1 Preferred Stock.
-Further, we are obligated to pay Novartis up to an aggregate of: (i) \$31.7 million upon the achievement of certain specified development milestones for the Licensed Products and (ii) \$200.0 million upon the achievement of certain specified development milestones for the Licensed Products.
+Further, we are obligated to pay Novartis up to an aggregate of: (i) \$31.7 million upon the achievement of certain specified development milestones for the Licensed Products and (ii) \$200.0 million upon the achievement of certain specified sales and commercialization milestones with respect to the Licensed Products.
 We are also required to pay Novartis, on a Licensed Product-by-Licensed Product and country-by-country basis, tiered royalties in the single-digit percentage range on annual net sales of Licensed Products, subject to reduction and offset upon certain specified events.
-The foregoing royalty payment obligations will expire on the latest to occur of: (a) expiration of the licensed patent rights that covers such Licensed Product in such country; (b) the expiration of any regulatory exclusivity for such Licensed Product in such country; and (c) ten years following the first commercial sale of such Licensed Product in such country.
+The foregoing royalty payment obligations will expire on the latest to occur of: (a) expiration of the last valid claim of the licensed patent rights that covers such Licensed Product in such country; (b) the expiration of any regulatory exclusivity for such Licensed Product in such country, the licensed Product in such country.
 Upon the expiration of such royalty term in a particular country for a particular Licensed Product, the license granted to us with respect to such Licensed Product in such country will become fully paid-up, royalty-free, transferable, perpetual and irrevocable.